malmossa/my-to-do-list/README.md

-# api-hackathon (Know the world)
+# My To Do List
- A hackathon project utlizing the data from two public APIs to display countries information and location on google map.
+ A simple to do list project.

 ## Technologies Used